-I want to thank the following former students from this department who contributed to the content of this course and made helpful suggestions about new readings: Patricia Louie (University of Washington), Jonathan Koltai (University of New Hampshire), Laura Upenieks (Baylor University), Shirin Montazer (Wayne State University), Marisa Young (McMaster University), Atsushi Narisada (St. Mary's University), and Marie-Pier Joly (Concordia University).
+I want to thank the following former students from this department who contributed to the content of this course and made helpful suggestions about new readings: Patricia Louie (University of Washington), Laura Upenieks (Baylor University), Shirin Montazer (Wayne State University), Marisa Young (McMaster University), Atsushi Narisada (St. Mary's University), and Marie-Pier Joly (Concordia University).